A positron emission tomography, also known as a PET scan, uses radiation to show activity within the body on a cellular level.

 Combined with a CT or MRI scan, a PET scan can produce multidimensional, color images of the inside workings of the human body.

 It shows not only what an organ looks like, but how it is functioning.

-PET scans can be used to diagnose a health condition, as well as for finding out how an existing condition is developing.
-PET scans are often used to see how effective an ongoing treatment is.
+A PET scan is used to diagnose certain health conditions, to plan treatment, to find out how an existing condition is developing, and to see how effective a treatment is.

 Fast facts on PET scans

 Here are some key points about PET scans.
 More detail is in the main article.